 Sea to Summit Fold Away Daypack

-7. Thermarest NeoAir XLITE Ultralight Hiking Mattresses – These are extremely comfortable blow up mattresses and weigh less than 250g each.
-They fold up to a very small package and yet are full size when inflated.
-There only drawback is the noise they make but you get used to it very quickly.
+7. Thermarest NeoAir XLITE Ultralight Hiking Mattresses—These are extremely comfortable blow-up mattresses that weigh less than 250g each.
+They fold up into a very small package and are full-size when inflated.
+Their only drawback is the noise they make, but you get used to it very quickly.

 Crashed out on the Thermarest - Cycling Across Australia

-8. Snowgum Self Inflating Pillows – I find these much more comfortable that the small down ones we’ve had in the past.
+8. Snowgum Self-Inflating Pillows—I find these much more comfortable than the small down ones we’ve had in the past.
 They inflate rapidly and can be adjusted in height for personal choice.

-9. Vango Sabre 200 2 Person Tent – this is a great little tent that weighs just a lttle over 3kg.
-The enclosures at each end are large enough to hold all eight panniers when carefully arranged.
+9. Vango Sabre 200 2-Person Tent – this is a great little tent that weighs just a little over 3kg.
+When carefully arranged, the enclosures at each end are large enough to hold all eight panniers.
 The rest of the bags fit at our heads while still allowing us to stretch out full length.
 Tim is 180cm.
 It’s really easy to set up and has performed really well in rain and wind.
-The colour makes it perfect for bush camping when you don’r want to attract attention.
-For a reasonably cheap tent it’s been great.
+The color makes it perfect for bush camping when you don’t want to attract attention.
+For a reasonably cheap tent, it’s been great.

 The Tent - With all the Gear Stashed - Cycling Across Australia